s-SA Region (sub-Saharan Africa) Overcoming Import / Export and Distribution challenges

 Simply put – The Harmonization Code can differ by ONE digit and get stopped by Customs.
 Lab Kits are typically susceptible to intense scrutiny, as too are Medical Devices made up of multiple components.

 CoC’s are typically only accepted for medicines – all allied product, (ancillaries, devices, etc.) need to be inspected in the country of origin, by a recognised entity who have been approved in country of import.

-More specifically, a centralised customs bonded distribution facility in Africa, which provides state-of-the-art storage and distribution is essential in maintaining the clinical supply chain across all African states which too, has a reciprocal financial cost benefit.
+More specifically, a centralised customs bonded distribution facility in Africa, which provides state-of-the-art storage and distribution is essential in maintaining the clinical supply chain across all Afrcan states which too, has a reciprocal financial cost benefit.